Coronary artery disease life insurance (or CAD life insurance) questions arrive in our inbox every day. Questions like:

-Ralph was lucky he caught his disease before heart attack.
+Ralph was lucky he caught his disease before a heart attack.
 He qualified for many life insurance programs and his rate class was moderately substandard (about 125% higher than standard rates).
 With lifestyle changes he will be eligible for credits in the future on his life insurance.
-So we will work to re approve him soon.
+So we will work to re-approve him soon.

 However, he still found the protection he needed at a price he could afford even with substandard rates.

 A+ rated company for Ralph C., 10-year term

 Miles K. is 55 and he had a heart attack 2 years ago.
 Coronary angiography showed his right coronary artery was completely blocked.
 His cardiologist intervened with a stent at that time.

 He was prescribed blood thinners after the angioplasty, however his doctor no longer thinks they are necessary.
 He does take a statin, beta blocker and a low dose asparin.